cydriclopez/docker-ng-dev/README.md

 ## Dockerize your Angular dev environment

+>This tutorial requires some knowledge in Linux, Docker, and Git.

 VMs and containers have been [around for a while](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016).
 They predate [Docker](https://www.docker.com/).
 There are other Docker [alternative projects](https://www.containiq.com/post/docker-alternatives).
 Most are [OCI compliant](https://opencontainers.org/) projects.

 Early on, [Linux](https://www.linuxfoundation.org/) got to have the foundational code pieces in namespace, cgroup, unionfs, and chroot to make VMs and containers possible.
 In Linux there is no need to use a VM to run Docker.
 [Docker Compose](https://docs.docker.com/compose/) is a tool for conveniently wiring together multi-container Docker applications using a YAML text file.
 [LXD](https://linuxcontainers.org/), [Kubernetes](https://kubernetes.io/), [Swarm](https://docs.docker.com/engine/swarm/), and etc. extend containers into nodes spanning multiple servers.
 This area in IT is a fast moving train that is quite fun to ride.